pregazzoni/BigInsights-on-Apache-Hadoop/README.md

 After performing the above setup steps, you can look at the README.md file for the example you wish to run to find:

-- more information describing the example
+- more information describing the purpose of the example
 - detailed instructions for running the example

 See the list of examples [here](examples/README.md).